-As of March 31, 2019 and 2018, the Company's financial liabilities amount to P703,161 and P710,748, respectively.
+As of March 31, 2021, and 2020, the Company's financial liabilities amounting to P153,373 and P860,523, respectively, have contractual maturities of 6 to 12 months from the end of the reporting period.

 11. CATEGORIES, OFFSETTING AND FAIR VALUE DISCLOSURES OF FINANCIAL ASSETS AND FINANCIAL LIABILITIES